lloydlegaspi/grocery-list-app/README.md

 # Grocery List App

 ## Introduction
-The **Grocery List App** is a simple web application that allows users to create and manage a list of grocery items.
-Users can add items to the list, search through existing items, and remove items that are no longer needed.
+The **Grocery List App** is a small project developed as part of the **JavaScript DOM Crash Course - Part 4 [Final Project]** by Traversy Media.
+This simple web application allows users to add, search, and delete items from a grocery list.
+It serves as a practical example of manipulating the DOM using vanilla JavaScript and reinforces concepts such as event handling, DOM traversal, and list management.

-This project is designed to practice basic HTML, CSS (via Bootstrap), and JavaScript, and demonstrates how to manipulate the DOM dynamically.

 ## Project Structure
 - **HTML**: Provides the structure of the page, including headers, input fields, and lists.